Drosera alba

 Drosera alba, the white sundew, is a species of carnivorous plant in the family Droseraceae.
 It is endemic to South Africa.

 Drosera alba is not to be confused with the Drosera capensis cultivar "Alba".

 Description

 Although the plant itself is red, its flowers (for which the species is named) are white.
+It is a winter-growing sundew, that enters dormancy during a dry summer season.

 Distribution

 Drosera alba is native to the south-west Cape region of South Africa.